hirbod-codes/milad_ecommerce/README.md

 ## Note

 Due to lack of support for time-series collection in docker image mongo:4 and lack of AVX extension on my old CPU which is required by mongodb:5 and after, mongodb database is deployed on another host with a CPU with AVX extension support, to serve the development environment.

+For now repositories are coupled with MongoDB database to make development process faster.